MontFerret/montferret.github.io/content/blog/ferret-v0.9.md

 {{</ code >}}

 ## Double and more click
-Now it's possible to pass amount of clicks that need to be performed to ``CLICK`` function.
+Single, double, or more.
+Now it's possible to specify the number of clicks to ``CLICK`` function.

 {{< code fql >}}
 LET doc = DOCUMENT(@url, {